Cocos3D 2.0 is available on GitHub!

 If you find this software useful, please consider making a donation to help us continue to provide and support quality products like this.

-Cocos3D is a sophisticated, yet intuitive and easy-to-use, 3D application development framework for the iOS platform.
+Cocos3D is a sophisticated, yet intuitive and easy-to-use, 3D application development framework for iOS, Android and OSX platforms.
 With Cocos3D, you can build sophisticated, dynamic 3D games and applications using Objective-C.

 Cocos3D adds to this a full 3D modelling space, including 3D mesh models, perspective projection cameras, materials, and lighting.
 With Cocos3D, you can populate your world with 3D models exported from 3D editors such as Blender, 3ds Max, or Cheetah3D, combined with models you create dynamically in your Objective-C code.
 And users can interact with your 3D objects through touch events and gestures.